How SaaS platforms can leverage an ACH Payment Gateway to grow revenues and create better customer solutions

 One of the major benefits of ACH gateway integration is the reduced costs associated with the ACH payment rail.
 Unlike credit card transactions, we charge no discount fee for transactions originated by credit-worthy organizations.
 If your application serves a vertical base of low risk clients, providing an ACH payment gateway integration will provide your client base with a value add service that can save them up to 90% in processing costs.

 The ACH Payment Gateway has the ability to be utilized by other third party processors or financial institutions.
 Capabilities can include risk mitigation tools like transaction limits and velocity settings, both with notification functionality as well as dashboard views.
 Merchants can be boarded via API.
 Merchant processing origination capabilities include the same as we provide, but in a white label environment.
 Typically an minimum number of monthly transactions are required.
 However, for newer organizations a setup fee can offset minimums.
 Multiple configurations are possible for third-party use.
+Banks and credit unions are encouraged to check with us for potential solutions that might benefit their organization or their business customer base.
 It’s mandatory to have an initial requirements discussion to go over your organization’s needs in order to arrive at costs.
 Please contact us.